bringauto/etna/README.md

 ```
 ## MQTT IP and Port

-The MQTT uses standard plain (not encrypted) connection on port 1883.
+The MQTT uses standard plain (not encrypted) connection on port 1883 and ssl connection on port 8883.
+Certificates for ssl are not present in the repository snd should be added by end user to folder
+`configuration/mosquitto/certs`, include files `ca.crt`, `server.crt` and `server.key`.

 IP: 10.5.0.2
-Port: 1883
+Port: 1883|8883

 ## Topics to listen